 Parking is free, and there was plenty of it.
 Cowabunga Bay is located in Draper at 12047 South State Street.

-The cost for Cowabunga Bay is $20/height 48″ and up, $16/under 48″, 2 and under free.
-We went using our Get Out Pass.
+Check the Cowabunga Bay website for current prices and hours.
 We also saw that season passes were quite affordable if you planned to visit a few times, and bought them early with the Winter Season Sale.

 We spent 3 hours playing and splashing, and our boys would have easily stayed longer if we let them.
 Cowabunga Bay is a blast!